fsharp/fsharp.org/data-science/index.md

 You may need to apply machine learning techniques to your problem domain.
 See the [Machine Learning](/machine-learning) section.

-### R, MATLAB, Mathematics and Python Integration
+### R, MATLAB, Mathematica and Python Integration

 F# can integrate with systems such as R, MATLAB, Mathematica and Python.
 Some specific resources are:

  * [R Type Provider for F#](https://github.com/BlueMountainCapital/FSharpRProvider) - An F# type provider for high-fidelity integration between F# and R
  * [Python for .NET](http://pythonnet.sourceforge.net/readme.html) - Allows Python to be integrated into F# and C# programs
- * [Integrating MATLAB with C#](http://www.mathworks.com/matlabcentral/fileexchange/12987) - shows various techniques to call MATLAB from C# and other .NET languages
+ * [Integrating MATLAB with F# and C#](http://www.mathworks.com/matlabcentral/fileexchange/12987) - shows various techniques to call MATLAB from C# and other .NET languages
+ * [Calling Mathematica from F#](http://reference.wolfram.com/mathematica/NETLink/tutorial/CallingMathematicaFromNET.html) - shows various techniques to call Mathematics from C# and other .NET languages

 Many other resources are available for integrating F#, C# and .NET with these systems.
 If a resource specific to F# can't be found, then search for C# instead and adjust the technique appropriately.